statement of purpose:

 Sts.
 Teresa & Bridget

-The Catholic Racial Justice Collaborative includes 26 parishes and schools in St. Louis City and St. Louis and St. Charles counties, including:
+The Catholic Racial Justice Collaborative includes members from over 20 parishes and schools in St. Louis City and St. Louis and St. Charles counties, including:

 Ascension Catholic Church (Chesterfield)